PeterDrake/cs369/assignments/vacuum_world.md

 ## Random Agent
 The random agent also has no memory, but can act randomly.
 Surprisingly, this can be more effective than the reflex agent.

-You will want to import the random package at the beginning of your file and use methods like random.choice.
-For example, given the definition of directions above, random.choice(directions) returns a random element of that list.
+You will want to import the `random` package at the beginning of your file and use methods like `random.choice`.
+For example, given the definition of `directions` above, `random.choice(directions)` returns a random element of that list.

 This function should be called `random_agent`